openlayers/jsdoc-plugin-typescript/README.md

 "plugins": [
   "jsdoc-plugin-typescript"
 ],
-"typescript": {
-  "moduleRoot": "src" // optional
-}
 ```

 See http://usejsdoc.org/about-configuring-jsdoc.html for more details on how to configure JSDoc.

-If `typescript.moduleRoot` is specified, the plugin will assume module ids are relative to that directory and format them as such.
-For example, `@type {import("./folder/file").Class}` will be converted to `@type {module:folder/file.Class}`.
-The file extension is removed along with any leading `../` segments (if the referenced module is outside `moduleRoot`).

-In the absence of `typescript.moduleRoot`, the plugin will mirror the method JSDoc uses to assign module ids:

-1. Parse the referenced module for an `@module` tag.
-2. If a tag is found and it has an explicit id, use that.
-3. If a tag is found, but it doesn't have an explicit id, use the module's file path relative to the nearest shared parent directory, and remove the file extension.

 ## What this plugin does